 A notification letter will be emailed the week of April 6-10, 2020, to your email address on file in PeopleSoft after the Scholarship Committee has made its selections.

 If awarded a scholarship, how will I receive the funds?

 Student Financial Services will post the awarded funds to your student account at the beginning of the fall/spring academic year.

 During the period for which the award was funded, usually beginning the next academic year.

 What happens if I plan to graduate at the end of the fall semester or will not be enrolled in 12 credit hours for the awarded semester?

-Contact Dianca Chase in the College of Education's Dean’s Office and explain the situation.
+Contact Geralyn Stevens in the College of Education's Dean’s Office and explain the situation.
 If appropriate, an approval will be given to combine both fall and spring payments into your last semester.
 Decisions to do so will be made on a case-by-case basis.